 Then I can decide which action Proteus should take at this moment.

 🎭 Sebastian is thy name?
-I like thee well,
+I like thee well, And will employ thee in some service presently.

 — Proteus, Two Gentlemen of Verona 4-4